Improving the driver licensing system

 Who's involved

 This mahi to improve access to driver licensing was initiated by the Driver Licensing Improvement programme.
-NZ Transport Agency Waka Kotahi (NZTA) led this two-year programme in collaboration with:
+NZ Transport Agency Waka Kotahi (NZTA) led this 2-year programme in collaboration with:

 • Ministry of Social Development